-Restore Deleted Pages on your Site
+2. Restore deleted pages on your Site

 If you deleted an unnecessary page with less or no traffic and later found it is driving traffic to your website but to a 404 page, you could try restoring it to the same location.
 If you have a database backup of your website, just restore the database (make sure that the new posts are not removed).
-If you don’t have a database backup, no worries.
+When there is no database backup, no worries.
 If your web page is old enough that the web crawlers found it, you might find the missing pages in web archives such as archive.org.

-Redirect the 404 Error
+3. Redirect the 404 error page

-If you finally found that the web page is lost forever and you don’t have any backups to restore it, you may create a fresh post regarding the same topic and redirect the old URL to the new one using the 301 redirection method.
+If you finally found that the web page is lost forever, and you don’t have any backups to restore it, you may create a fresh post regarding the same topic and redirect the old URL to the new one using the 301 redirection method.
 It is very important to use the 301 permanent redirection if you are concerned of the SEO of your website.

-Just Ignore it
+4. Just ignore it

 If you believe that the web page has not much potential to drive a considerable amount of traffic in comparison to other pages on your site, or if the page is no more relevant, you could just ignore the 404 the requested URL was not found on this server error.

 The error 404 page not found may be disturbing sometimes.
-Especially if you are looking for a rare page which any other websites hasn’t published yet.
+Especially if you are looking for a rare page which any other websites haven’t published yet.
 If so, just follow the steps given above in order to get rid of the 404 error.